oracle/fmw-kubernetes/docs-source/content/oam/_index.md

 For detailed information about deploying Oracle Access Management domains, start at [Prerequisites]({{< relref "/oam/prerequisites" >}}) and follow this documentation sequentially.

+If performing an Enterprise Deployment, refer to the [Enterprise Deployment Guide for Oracle Identity and Access Management in a Kubernetes Cluster](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/ikedg/index.html) instead.

 ### Current release

-The current supported release of the Oracle WebLogic Server Kubernetes Operator, for Oracle Access Management domains deployment is [3.0.1](https://github.com/oracle/weblogic-kubernetes-operator/releases/tag/v3.0.1).
+The current supported release of the WebLogic Kubernetes Operator, for Oracle Access Management domains deployment is [3.0.1](https://github.com/oracle/weblogic-kubernetes-operator/releases/tag/v3.0.1).